0xVikasRushi/regExp-Engine/README.md

 > While open-source libraries exist for regex matching, the purpose here is just educational, focusing on the underlying of finite state machines.

-> **Note:** It is not recommended to use this project in production unless you want to trust a 21-year-old.

 ## Project Milestones

 1. Implementing NFA State Machine